Entanglement-assisted Quantum Reed-Muller Tensor Product Codes: Conclusion s and Open Problems

-We showed that the EA RM codes constructed from classical binary RM codes that are not dual-containing codes have zero coding rate and negative catalytic rate.
-Utilizing the tensor product code construction with the same classical binary RM codes, we constructed EA RM TPCs that have positive coding rate; thereby, demonstrating the coding analog of superadditivity.
+We showed that the EA RM codes constructed from classical binary RM codes that are not dual-containing codes have zero coding rates and negative catalytic rates.
+Utilizing the {EA} tensor product code construction with the same classical binary RM codes, we constructed EA RM TPCs that have positive coding rates; thereby, demonstrating the coding analog of superadditivity.
 We also showed that some of these codes, such as EA RM TPCs constructed from $\mathrm{RM}(i, 2i+2)$ codes, for $i \in \mathbb{Z}^+$, can have positive catalytic rate, useful for building robust quantum communication systems.

+{We showed that the quantum TPC construction can be used to obtain positive rate EA polar TPCs whose component codes yield zero rate EA polar codes.
+We provided the condition for these EA polar TPCs to have positive catalytic rates.
+We also showed that positive rate EA RM TPCs over qudits can be constructed for any RM code.
+A rigorous analysis of simplified conditions for EA RM TPCs over qudits and EA polar TPCs to have positive catalytic rates and deriving their relations to larger length EA RM qudit codes and EA polar codes are future directions of research.}

+{Punctured quantum Reed Muller codes have been shown to admit non-Clifford transversal gate operations and are useful for fault tolerant quantum computation.
+However, the EA variants do not necessarily admit transversal gate operations.
+Finding the parameter ranges and conditions under which transversal gates are possible for an EA code and determining the EA construction to achieve this is an interesting open problem.}

+{One of the important quests in quantum information theory is to identify the necessary and sufficient conditions for channels to be superadditive under a generic setting.
+This is an open problem.
+With zero-rate channel capacities, one can make use of entanglement-assistance using the tensor product coding framework using codes with suitable geometries to achieve positive catalytic rates.}

+{A natural extension of this work is to generalize the results in this paper for establishing coding theorems over entanglement-assisted networks within a graph-theoretic setup.
+These are some of the interesting directions to pursue towards quantum network information and coding theories.}